-The CORE has the power to conduct country visits during an investigation.
-The CSR Counsellor, and aided that office greatly with its reviews.
+The CORE has the power to conduct country visits during an investigation.71 Site-visits were also used by the CSR Counsellor, and aided that office greatly with its reviews.
 In the Excellon case, the CSR Counsellor met with Mexican stakeholders who otherwise may not have provided information.
 The CSR Counsellor was able to verify beatings that occurred within the La Platosa mine through its communications with stakeholders on the ground.
 The CORE will be conducting similar inquiries, where alleged abuses occur outside Canada's borders.
 The CORE should therefore prioritize consultations with local stakeholders and make requests to enter relevant foreign workplaces.
 Where required to gain further information or information that cannot be otherwise compelled, country visits should be a necessary feature of the CORE's operations.